Joey Bart Player Props: Giants vs. Nationals

 Joey Bart At The Plate

-- Bart has driven in a run twice this year, but just one in each of those games.
+- Bart has picked up an RBI twice this year, but just one in each of those games.

-- He has scored at least one run four times this season (23.5%), including one multi-run game.
+- He has scored at least once four times this year (22.2%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.